-- “Digital and Computational Perspectives in the History and Philosophy of Science,” co-edited with Jane Maienschein and Manfred Laubichler.
-Focus Section of Isis (September 2019).
+- “Computational History and Philosophy of Science,” co-edited with Manfred Laubichler and Jane Maienschein.
+Focus Section in Isis 110 (2019) 497-566.

-- “On the Hoof: Equine Mobility and the Fate of the Confederacy.”
-In Animal Histories of the Civil War Era, edited by Earl J. Hess (Chapel Hill, NC: University of North Carolina Press, 2020).
+- “War Horses: Equine Perspectives on the Confederacy,” in Animal Histories of the Civil War Era, edited by Earl J. Hess (Baton Rouge, LA: Louisiana State University Press, 2021).

-- “Feral Animals and the Engineering Ideal.”
-In Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2020).
+- “Harvesting Hogzillas: Feral Pigs and the Engineering Ideal,” in Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2021).

 - “The History of Science and the Science of History: Computational Methods, Algorithms, and the Future of the Field,” with Cindy Ermus.
-Isis 110 (September 2019).
+Isis 110 (September 2019): 555-566.

-- “The Moonshine Capital of the World: A Visual History of Untaxed Whiskey in Franklin County, Virginia.”Environmental History 24 (July 2019): 584-596.
+- “The Moonshine Capital of the World: A Visual History of Untaxed Whiskey in Franklin County, Virginia,”Environmental History 24 (July 2019): 584-596.

-- “Path to the Present.”
-In Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.
+- “Path to the Present,” in Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.

-- “Beasts of Burden: Feral Burros in the American West.”
-In The Historical Animal, edited by Susan Nance (Syracuse, NY: Syracuse University Press, 2015), 38-53.
+- “Beasts of Burden: Feral Burros in the American West,” in The Historical Animal, edited by Susan Nance (Syracuse, NY: Syracuse University Press, 2015), 38-53.